Siem Reap and Angkor Wat

 After spending a couple of exciting weeks in Vietnam and three nights in Phnom Penh, it was time to move on to Siem Reap, Cambodia.
 The bus ride was about 6.5 hours and uneventful.

-Ticket prices were reasonable compared to flying and included the viewing of a kong fu movie.
-It was hard to follow the movie in a foreign language without subtitles but the good guys would surely win in the end, and they did.
+Ticket prices were reasonable compared to flying and included admission to a kung fu movie.
+It was hard to follow the film in a foreign language without subtitles, but the good guys would surely win in the end, and they did.

 Tuk Tuk in Siem Reap

-Our tuk-tuk driver Terry was charming and easily persuaded us to use his services while in Siem Reap.
-He was one of many drivers at the bus station and for $3.00 provided a ride to our hotel.
-We booked a sunset tour on the first evening and a sunrise tour around the Angkor Wat area for the following morning.
+Our tuk-tuk driver, Terry, was charming and easily persuaded us to use his services while in Siem Reap.
+He was one of many drivers at the bus station, and for $3.00, he provided a ride to our hotel.
+We booked a sunset tour on the first evening and a sunrise tour for the following morning around the Angkor Wat area.

 Mudra Angkor Boutique Hotel

-We stayed three nights at the Mudra Angkor Boutique Hotel and booked with Expedia at $42.00 per night.
-This was a good value for the money spent.
+We stayed three nights at the Mudra Angkor Boutique Hotel at $42.00 per night.
+This was a good value for the money.
 The room was well-appointed, on the main level, and with easy access to the pool, which we used more than we had anticipated.

 Sunset Tuk-Tuk Ride to Angkor Wat

-As planned Terry picked us up and drove us straight to the gates of Angkor Wat just in time for the sunset.
-It did not take us long to realize that we were in for a special treat the following morning when we would enter the temple and do the full tour.
+As planned, Terry picked us up and drove us straight to the gates of Angkor Wat just in time for the sunset.
+It didn't take us long to realize that we were in for a special treat the following morning.

-While I was capturing the sunset, Di struck up a longer conversation.
-Terry (30), had studied English for six years at a Pagoda.
-Born and raised in Siem Reap, he worked as a waiter for eight years making about $80.00 a month.
+While I was capturing the sunset, Di struck up a more extended conversation.
+Terry (30) had studied English for six years at a Pagoda.
+Born and raised in Siem Reap, he worked as a waiter for eight years, earning about $ 80 a month.

 He lives in a small house with his wife and two young children.
 They do not have electricity.
-The cost for hook-up is approximately $150.00 and then $6-8 per month in usage.
+The cost for a hookup is approximately $150.00, and then $6-8 per month for usage.
 They are saving up.

 Terry was noticeably proud of his hometown and the ancient temples.
 He was very informative and protective, making a point of reminding people not to stand or touch the statues and walls.

 It was a good way to start our first day in Siem Reap.
-We got a good feel for distances and the logistics involved with the ticket purchases for the following day.
-The sunset was magical and Terry later dropped us off at a good dinner restaurant he suggested.
+We got a good feel for the distances and logistics involved in ticket purchases for the following day.
+The sunset was magical, and Terry later dropped us off at a good dinner restaurant he suggested.

 Angkor Wat Sunrise

-The sunrise at Angkor Wat is what you will remember when you leave Siem Reap so make sure you do not miss it.
+The sunrise at Angkor Wat is what you will remember when you leave Siem Reap, so make sure you do not miss it.
 It should be on your travel bucket list.
-One of the keys to a successful Angkor Wat visit is to outsmart the crowds.
+One of the keys to a successful visit to Angkor Wat is to outsmart the crowds.

 We rose at 4:30 am and met our tuk-tuk driver, Terry at 5 am.
-Each morning large crowds head to Angkor Wat for the sunrise.
-There is nothing quite like an intimate photography experience alongside hundreds of other visitors/photographers.
+Each morning, large crowds head to Angkor Wat for the sunrise.
+There's nothing quite like an intimate photography experience alongside hundreds of other visitors and photographers.

-I am glad we were forewarned about the crowds and I decided not to fret about the photography.
-Instead, I enjoyed the views and I assisted a young German as she had a hard time nailing the exposure of a tricky sunrise.
-We put the camera to manual exposure and went from there.
-She was thrilled and I was glad I could help.
+I'm glad we were forewarned about the crowds, and I decided not to worry about the photography.
+Instead, I enjoyed the views, and I helped a young German who was having a hard time getting the exposure right for a tricky sunrise.
+We put the camera on manual exposure and went from there.
+She was thrilled, and I was glad I could help.

 Angkor Wat Tour Guide